LunchBox94/CS-340-Dashboard-BrennanHaggett/README.md

 I embedded the Grazioso Salvare logo, used dash_leaflet for mapping, and plotly.express for the pie chart.
 The application is fully functional and responsive to user input.
 After testing all components and collecting screenshots, I uploaded the dashboard code, CRUD module, and README to GitHub for open-source availability.

+One challenge was connecting to MongoDB using mongoimport, which initially failed due to incorrect credentials and connection strings.
+This was resolved by confirming the correct URI format with authSource = admin.
+Another issue occurred when attempting to drop the _id column, which was not always present in the DataFrame; adding a conditional check resolved this.
+Additional difficulties involved uploading files to the correct Apporto directory and ensuring paths were accurate.
+Debugging Dash callbacks for filtering and maps required careful inspection of inputs and outputs, which was resolved through testing and using print statements for verification.

 ## Screenshot